Hawaii Life Policies and Procedures

 For Company Listings, all Associates Represent the Seller.

-In the event that an Associate has entered into an Exclusive Buyer’s Representation Agreement with a client who elects to purchase a Company Listing, then an appropriate Dual Agency Consent Disclosure shall be circulated to both the Buyer and Seller PRIOR to the drafting, signing, or delivery of the Purchase Contract.
+If an Associate is representing a client who elects to purchase a Company Listing, (with or without a Buyer's Representation Agreement) then an appropriate Dual Agency Consent Disclosure shall be circulated to both the Buyer and Seller PRIOR to the signing or delivery of the Purchase Contract.

 4.4 Business Opportunities and Commercial Transactions

 Business Opportunities and Commercial Property Listings or purchases must be approved by the Principal Broker prior to acceptance.
 If the Associate has not completed at least one CCIM (Commercial Real Estate Professional) course and is not on target to complete the CCIM designation then the Principal Broker may direct the Associate to refer the transaction to a more qualified professional.